tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 As we explore the `_defer` struct, we come across the `openDefer` field, which specifies whether a defer is *open-coded*.

 This concept was introduced in Go just this year (February 2020) in [CL 202340](https://go-review.googlesource.com/c/go/+/202340/) and launched with Go 1.14.

-Open-coded is short for "not being called as part of a loop"; the cost of these kind of defers was *greatly* lowered via [inlining](https://en.wikipedia.org/wiki/Inline_expansion) machine code and storing some extra `FUNCDATA` due to their predictable nature.
+Open-coded is short for *"not being called in a for-loop"*; due to their predictable nature the cost of these kind of defers was *greatly* lowered via [inlining](https://en.wikipedia.org/wiki/Inline_expansion) machine code and storing some extra data about the function they will be calling.

-Benchmarks such as the following has lead some people to declare defers an *almost zero-cost abstraction*, which while an exaggeration, proves a point.
+Benchmarks such as the following has lead some people to declare defers an *almost zero-cost abstraction*, which while an exaggeration, proves  .
 ```
 Cost of defer statement  [ go test -run NONE -bench BenchmarkDefer$ runtime ]
   With normal (stack-allocated) defers only:         35.4  ns/op